sahib/misc/how-to-choose-a-hash/slides.md

 * ...with minimum number of collisions.
 * ...as uniform as possible.
-* ...is not invertable, except by brute-force (»preimage resistance«)
+* ...is not invertible, except by brute-force (»preimage resistance«)

 ---

 ![flow chart](./images/flowchart.svg)

 <!--
+Source for the diagram:

 https://app.diagrams.net/#G11rSwTBF6jc5VIC4bXvHTUVJ2IJZM7aDa
 -->